the-ayush-singh/the-ayush-singh/README.md

 - 🔭 I’m currently working on Cloud Computing, Big Data, Mobile and Web Application Development.
-- 🌱 I’m currently learning Machine Learning, Blockchain and some other Technologies.
+- 🌱 I’m currently learning Blockchain, Machine Learning and some other Technologies.

 ### 🛠 &nbsp;Languages and Tools